dtekcth/data101/src/beginner/cli/basics.md

 We can print the exact location of our working directory by running the command `pwd` **p**rint **w**orking **d**irectory.
 This should print `/home/` followed by your username.
 You can also list the contents of your working directory with the command `ls` (**l**i**s**t).

+> Commands are case sensitive.
+This means that `pwd` and `PWD` aren't the same thing, and you will get error if you try and run the second one.

 ## Creating and deleting files and directories

 We can create directories with the command `mkdir <name>` (**m**a**k**e **dir**ectory).
 The text inside angle brackets is a placeholder which shows that a command needs some extra data to run properly.
 This extra data is called an argument and you are supposed to replace them (including the `<>`) with what you want before running the command.
 For commands that require multiple arguments, you separate them with spaces.
 In the case of `mkdir`, we replace it with the name of the directory we want to create.
 Try running `mkdir test_directory` and look at the changes with `ls`.